netdata/netdata/docs/guides/monitor/kubernetes-k8s-netdata.md

 ### Pods

 Click on any of the nodes under **netdata-parent-0**.
-These are named after the hostnames of the nodes in your cluster.
-You're redirected to a separate instance of the Netdata dashboard, which is enriched with node metrics collected by the child pod.
+Netdata redirects you to a separate instance of the Netdata dashboard, run by the Netdata child pod, which visualizes thousands of metrics from that node.

 ![The Netdata dashboard monitoring a pod in a Kubernetes cluster](https://user-images.githubusercontent.com/1153921/85348461-85c8e200-b4b0-11ea-85fa-e88046e94719.png)